-Those who are interested to get admission into any of the Colleges of USA, it is mandatory for them to qualify in the standardized Entrance test SAT.
-The test is required for admission to undergraduate programs of most US universities.
-Many of the US universities also require students to clear SAT-II tests.
-SAT is conducted by the non-profit organization called "College Board".
+Aspirants who are planning for admission in the Universities based in US need to qualify an entrance exam known as SAT.
+This test is mandatory for admission to undergraduate programs in most universities in US.
+Many universities also require students to clear SAT-II tests.
+The SAT is conducted by the non-profit organization called "College Board".

-The SAT is a three-hour test that measures verbal and mathematical reasoning skills students have developed over time and skills they need to be successful in college.
-Many colleges and universities use the SAT as one indicator among others-class rank, high school GPA, extracurricular activities, personal essay, and teacher recommendations-of a student's readiness to do college-level work.
+The SAT is a three-hour test that measures verbal and mathematical reasoning skills of the students who have developed over time and skills they need to be successful in college studies.
+Many colleges and universities often use the SAT as the primary indicator among others system, rank, high school GPA, extracurricular activities, personal essays, and teacher recommendations (of a student's readiness to do college-level work).

 SAT is administered seven times a year in the USA, Puerto Rico and US Territories, and six times a year overseas.
 SAT scores are compared with the scores of other applicants, and the accepted scores at an institution, and can be used as a basis for awarding merit-based financial aid.